Chapter 742-3 Retirement

 As provided by division (D)(3) of section 742.3711 of the Revised Code, the board may waive the spousal acknowledgment required under division (D)(2) of section 742.3711 of the Revised Code upon receipt of any of the following:

-(A) “Interim payment” is defined as the stream of monthly cash partial payments made to a member of Ohio police & fire pension fund (OP&F) in order to speed the initiation of the pension or benefit to which he/she may be entitled while OP&F determines the final pension to be paid to such person.
+(A) "Interim payment" is defined as the stream of monthly cash partial payments made to a member of Ohio police & fire pension fund (OP&F) in order to expedite the initiation of a pension or benefit to which the member is entitled while OP&F determines the final pension or benefit amount to be paid the member.

-(B) Any OP&F member who has met all the qualifications for service or disability retirement under sections 742.37 or 742.39 of the Revised Code, respectively, who has filed all forms or documents necessary to process his application, and who is not receiving a pension or benefit from OP&F is eligible to receive an interim pension or benefit payment described in paragraph (C) of this rule.
+(B) Any OP&F member who has met all the qualifications for service or disability retirement under section 742.37 or 742.39 of the Revised Code, respectively, who has filed all forms or documents necessary to process an application for a pension or benefit, and who is not receiving a pension or benefit from OP&F is eligible to receive an interim pension or benefit payment described in paragraph (C) of this rule.

 (C) Any OP&F member who meets the requirements set forth in paragraph (B) of this rule shall be paid an interim payment under the following conditions: